Role of Bone Marrow Transplant in Multiple Myeloma Treatment

 Note: These survival rates are only estimates.
 It may vary from person to person.
 The exact time period totally depends on how well you respond to the treatment.

 How long does treatment last for Multiple Myeloma?

 Doctors usually treat multiple myeloma with bone-modifying drugs that help strengthen bones, reduce pain in bones and the risk of fractures.

 There are two types of bone-modifying drugs available to treat bone loss out of multiple myeloma and they are Bisphosphonates and Denosumab.

 Multiple myeloma treatment duration is suggested for up to two years.
 After two years, doctors may stop the treatment if it is not required.
 Unfortunately, if cancer recurs causing various bone problems, then the treatment starts again.
 Discuss with your medical team about starting and stopping the treatment.

 What is the estimated cost of Multiple Myeloma Treatment In India?

 The treatment for multiple myeloma mainly includes a bone marrow transplant that has a maximum contribution in treatment cost.
 The cost of multiple myeloma treatments in India ranges between 11,000 USD to 13,000 USD.
 The actual cost depends on the severity and stage of the disease, lab tests and diagnostic costs, accommodation, type of treatment chosen, type of BMT (if required), type of hospital, number of chemotherapy or radiotherapy sessions, and follow-up visits.

-Furthermore, if the patient is traveling from another city or country, the cost of traveling, tickets, visa fee also includes.
+Furthermore, if the patient is traveling from another city or country, the cost of traveling, tickets, visa fee are also included.